 Chronic obstructive pulmonary disease

-Risk factors for the development of COPD include cigarette smoke exposure (primary or secondary) and occupational exposures (organic and inorganic dusts, chemical fumes, and smoke) as well as biomass fuel exposure in the developed setting.
+Risk factors for the development of COPD include cigarette smoke exposure (primary or secondary) and occupational exposures (organic and inorganic dusts, chemical fumes, and smoke) as well as biomass fuel exposure (fuel developed from plant or animal materials, eg, wood, crops, animal waste, and some municipal solid waste) in the developed setting.

 J44.9 – Chronic obstructive pulmonary disease, unspecified